vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie.md

 To use the functionality to show a day- and week planning, integrated in HA, you need to create first a meal plan.

-In the side menu choose for the Meal planner option, use the top Edit menu item to start editing the planning.
+In the side menu, choose the Meal planner option and use the top Edit menu item to start editing the planning.
 Use the + icon to select a meal for each day.

 <img src="images_mealie/mealie1_create_weekmenu.png" alt="Create week plan" width="600px">